cloud studies PROJECTS

 In my studio, I continued to draw, continued to make things.
 Mark making with charcoal, etching needles and other tools creating drypoint lines drawn in cotton rag paper.
 Scratches and weathering, intricate textures inspired by the landscape, walls and battle-scarred sharkskin.
 Always thinking of the ocean.
 Gentle colour gradations: grey, white, blue and black.
 Grids.
 Rhythm and texture.
 Tension between softness of materials, and fuzzy precise geometric constructions: repetitive, painstaking, physical work.
 Making and unmaking.
 Visibility and invisibility.
 Reflecting.
 Beauty at the edge of nothingness.

-Cloud Studies takes its title from the seven small collages/drawings in the exhibition, in the same way an album may be titled after a particular song.
+Cloud Studies takes its title from the seven small collages/drawings in the exhibition.
 Beauty at the edge of nothingness is a quote from Leonard Koren.
 You’ll find it on page 49 of Wabi-Sabi Further Thoughts (Imperfect Publishing, 2015).